nikwit/worldtube-scalar-kerr/basic-tutorial.md

 ### Excision sphere radii
 The radii of the excision spheres are changed dynamically according to equation 3 of our recent [letter](https://arxiv.org/pdf/2410.22290), corresponding to a smoothly broken power law where the excision spheres do not grow indefinitely but approach an asymptotic value.
 The transition radius is given by the parameter r0 (sometimes called rb) which is not very intuitive.
 The script therefore determines the value of r0 based on the desired worldtube radius at the ISCO.
 This is also done using a root search.

+## Running a simulation
+Create a new directory on urania.
+Ideal for this is `/urania/ptmp/`, do not use your home directory which is too small.
+Copy the launch script, the input template and the launch script into that directory.
+With all the modules loaded, simply run `python launch_runs.py`.

 ## Restarting a simulation
-On urania, simulations can only go for at most 24 hours.
-The executable will therefore write a checkpoint just before that time and cancel the job.
+On urania, simulations can only go run at most 24 hours.
+The executable will therefore write a checkpoint just before that time.
 To restart a simulation, it is easiest to use the `restart_job.py` script and simply running `python restart_job.py /path/to/simulation`.

 ## Analyzing a simulation
-The simulations are in general analyzed with python.
-First, the python bindings have to be compiled using `ninja all-pybindings`.
+The simulations are in analyzed with python bindings.
+First, the bindings have to be compiled using `ninja all-pybindings` in your build directory.
 The libraries created then have to be added to your `PYTHONPATH` so python knows where to look for them.
 The path is given by `your_build_directory/bin/python`.

-I have included a script that contains a bunch of functions that may or may not be useful for the analysis of the simulations.
+I have also included a script that contains a bunch of functions that may or may not be useful for the analysis of the simulations.
 Most important are the functions `extract_sim_data` which returns a large dictionary of the data collected about the particle and the self force as well as `extract_sphere_data` which computes the spherical harmonic modes.
 These are given in Spherepack format and the expected modes can be computed using the function `ylm`.

 ## Speed up hack